Vakhtang V: Fragile Harmony

+Last years and downfall

 New tensions

 Around 1670, the Dvalians, a Georgian tribe inhabiting present-day South Ossetia, rebelled and ceased paying tribute to Kartli.
 To suppress the uprising, Vakhtang V led an army to Krtskhilvani, preparing to invade the territories of the Dvalians and Ossetia itself.
 Fearing the king’s advance, the Dvalian tribal chiefs appeared before Vakhtang and swore to resume payment of their tribute.

 In 1672, Vakhtang attempted to form a new alliance with Mingrelia, then engaged in conflict with Imereti, by proposing the marriage of Manuchar Dadiani, son of Levan III of Mingrelia, to Darejan, daughter of Archil, both children being only seven years old at the time.
 The alliance failed when a faction in Kutaisi spread the rumor that the King of Kartli intended to send Manuchar as a hostage to Persia, prompting his attendants to seize him and return him to his father.

 During this period, General Zaza Tsitsishvili became one of the most powerful figures in the Kingdom of Kartli, exploiting the weakening of the lesser nobility to strengthen his own position.
 Summoned before the king, he was killed by Prince George, following a previous altercation that had resulted in the death of a royal servant.
 This incident marked the first serious division within the royal family, as Archil and Vakhtang expressed their discontent with George’s actions.
 Tsitsishvili was later replaced by Tamaz Qaplanishvili as commander of the Georgian armed forces.

 By 1674, relations between Kartli and Persia deteriorated due to the intrigues of Shaykh Ali Khan Zanganeh, who persuaded Shah Suleiman I to allow Heraclius to return from Russia to Kakheti, intending to use him as leverage against Vakhtang V.